WELCOME to the Wake County Genealogical Society Website!

 is another great resource for African-American research.
 You can perform a category search within the various townships to easily locate AF-AM cemeteries.
 This resource will provide the location of the cemetery and in many cases transcriptions of the headstones.
 Here you will find listings for small family cemeteries which are not included on Find-A-Grave.
 And even for instances where the cemetery is listed on Find-A-Grave, you may find our resource has a more complete listing either because Find-A-Grave is incomplete or because headstones were missing by the time the information was gathered for Find-A-Grave.
 Our project also lists the purported locations for Slave cemeteries though gravestones are lacking.

 Our journal Wake Treasures provides another resource for finding your African-American ancestors.
 Check our Subject Index

 file for the topics of “Slaves”, “Free Negros”, “Slave Narratives”, and “Free Persons of Color” to find records which we have abstracted or transcribed for publication in the Journal.
 This index covers the first 25 years of our journal, but more recently we have also transcribed the 1897 Raleigh School Census – “Colored”.
 It can be found in Vol 29 Issue 1 through Vol 30 Issue 2.
 Our Wake Genealogy Watch

 newsletter also contains articles of interest to African-American researchers, not just topic-specific but also for general articles on improving your genealogy skills.
 A newsletter index is under development.

 Our lists and links to support research in Wake County continues to grow.
 If you have an appropriate suggestion, please let our webmaster know, and be sure to check back with us often!

 WCGS on Lulu!

-Did you know you can purchase WCGS journals (new and archived) on Lulu?
+Did you know WCGS has publications of transcribed records which are available for purchase on Lulu?
 Visit the Wake County Genealogical Society Bookstore here

 Near or far, there is always a way you can help WCGS!